kosmas12/Chip8Assembler/README.md

 A FOSS assembler for the CHIP-8

 # Syntax

+Keep in mind, the carry flag is register `VF`.

 | Instruction      | Description                                                                                                      | Parameter(s)                          |
 | ---------------- | -----------------------------------------------------------------------------------------------------------------| --------------------------------------|
 | CLSC             | CLear the SCreen.                                                                                                |                                       |